ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-resizing.md

 # Resizing images

-The [image styles](#image-styles) feature is meant to give the user a choice between a set of styling options provided by the system (i.e. by the developer or administrator who created it).
+The {@link features/images-styles image styles} feature is meant to give the user a choice between a set of styling options provided by the system (i.e. by the developer or administrator who created it).
 There are also scenarios where the user should be able to freely set the width of an image.
 And that is where the image resize feature comes into play.
 It is implemented by the {@link module:image/imageresize~ImageResize} plugin.

 ## Methods to resize images